 Before letting him out in the yard to spend his day, it is helpful to have him tired from play and exercises.
 You should monitor his energy levels and develop a schedule to exercise him as he walks the habit off.

 This will make sure he is down to rest after exercising and the only energy left is for him to lay down and rest.

-It is also important to remember that if digging is one of your dog’s favorite activity, you should get an alternative for him.
+It is also important to remember that if digging is one of your dog’s favorite activities, you should get an alternative for him.
 You can make a digging area for him in the yard and teach him that it is only acceptable in that area.

 Keep burrowing animals out of your yard

 Your dog can smell other animals from afar, even from underground.
 For this reason, your dog might want to know what’s underground and thus dig up.
 To prevent this, you should treat your yard to keep these animals away from your dog.

 You should also keep your yard clean and well-kept at all times to keep these animals away.
 You may designate a digging place for him if the habit does not stop after the above-mentioned practices.
 If your dog loves to dig, you can let him do it on an appointed ground.

 Your dog might also be looking for something he hid some time ago and start to dig in your yard.
 These might include bones or toys and when he does not remember the exact location where they buried the object, he will dig around your yard until he finds it.